Ron Meyers (politician)

 Ron Meyers (born November 22, 1950) is an American lawyer and politician in the state of Washington.
 He served in the Washington House of Representatives from 1987 to 1995 as a Democrat.
 Born in Tacoma, he attended Central Washington University and the University of Puget Sound School of Law and is a lawyer.
+Following his time in the Legislature, He started a Law Firm in Lacey, Washington called "Ron Meyers and Associates".